dougeby/IntuneDocs/intune/intune-us-government-endpoints.md

 # US government endpoints for Microsoft Intune

-You can use the following information to understand US government endpoints needed for proxy settings.
+This page lists the US government endpoints needed for proxy settings in your Intune deployments.

 To manage devices behind firewalls and proxy servers, you must enable communication for Intune.